xynehq/jaf/docs/model-providers.md

 # Model Providers and LLM Integration

-The Functional Agent Framework (FAF) provides a flexible and extensible model provider abstraction that enables integration with various Large Language Models (LLMs) through a unified interface.
+The Juspay Agent Framework (JAF) provides a flexible and extensible model provider abstraction that enables integration with various Large Language Models (LLMs) through a unified interface.
 This guide covers everything you need to know about model providers, configuration, and best practices.

 ## Table of Contents